symfony/symfony-docs/components/intl.rst

     $language = Languages::getAlpha3Name('fra');
     // => 'French'

+.. versionadded:: 4.4

+    The support for alpha3 codes was introduced in Symfony 4.4.

 All methods accept the translation locale as the last, optional parameter, which defaults to the current default locale::